Frequently Asked Questions

 - How does a student get their make-up work when they are absent from school?
 You should look on the teacher web pages or ask the teacher when you return.

 - Does my student need to check into the office if he/she arrives late to school?
 Yes, your student will need to bring a note or an excuse stating the reason for tardiness.
-You will need to check in with Mrs. Murray in the Front Attendance Office (downstairs of the GA building)
+You will need to check in with Mrs. King in the Front Attendance Office (downstairs of the GA building)

 - What is the procedure for early dismissal?
 Phone calls for early dismissals are not accepted.
 If there is no verifiable written or printed documentation including a phone number or email/fax address, a parent or guardian must come to the school to sign the student out.
 Exceptions can be made in case of an emergency, subject to building administrator approval.
 If the student has his/her own transportation, it is still required that a note from the parent or guardian be presented or have a note sent by email or fax to the attendance office preferably prior to the start of the school day.
 Regardless of the student’s age, the Attendance Office will contact a parent or guardian by phone to verify the early dismissal.
 Students are discouraged from checking out of school except for an emergency, a medical appointment, a court appearance, or a funeral.
 Personal errands such as hair appointments, banking, car repairs, senior pictures, driver’s permit, or job interviews are unexcused absences and will not be approved for check-out purposes.
 Unapproved absences are subject to truancy discipline procedures.
 The attendance office is required to contact a parent or guardian by phone to verify the early dismissal, regardless of the student’s age.